 The island is owned and managed by the Wildlife Trust of South and West Wales and is the site of Britain’s first offshore bird observatory, established in 1933.

 The Philipps family had owned the island since the 1640s.
 However, since the 20th century, the Wildlife Trust of South and West Wales managed the site, using buildings on the island.
-By 2006 the buildings had become almost derelict, and the Trust put on hold their role as a bird observatory.
+By 2006 the buildings had become almost derelict, and the Trust put on hold its role as a bird observatory.